Lost Wages After a Car Accident

 Yes.
 Even if you are self-employed or an independent contractor, you can recover lost wages after a car accident in South Carolina.
 However, it can be difficult to calculate your lost wages, especially if your injuries impact your ability to work long-term or permanently.

 You must provide evidence for all the income you lost due to your injuries.
 Such evidence may include business contracts, missed appointments, and a comparison between your typical income and your post-injury income.
-Working with an experienced car accident attorney is the best way to make sure your lost income calculations are accurate.
+Working with an experienced Summerville lost wages attorney is the best way to make sure your lost income calculations are accurate.
 They can also obtain all the evidence you need.

 What happens if my injuries lead to a long-term inability to work – can I claim future lost wages?